vdmemory/project-example/README.md

 ## <span style="color: #9f4a19">Setting up Dev:</span>

-Clone down this repository:
+Clone down this repository.
+You will need `node` and `npm` installed globally on your machine.
-`https://gitlab.light-it.tools/breef/frontend.git` or `git@gitlab.light-it.tools:breef/frontend.git`

 cd your-project (FRONTEND)/